chetan54820/things-ive-built/projects/kyber-crystal/README.md

 ## Design challenge

 The interesting engineering problem was the interface between mechanical design and electronics.
-The dock had to provide repeatable alignment, reliable electrical contact and easy removal while hiding the electronics inside the base.
+The dock had to provide repeatable alignment, reliable electrical contact and easy removal while hiding the electronics inside the base, and simultaneously, the dock design has to be consistent for any future designs, ie, the lightsaber.

 The result is effectively a small **docking station for a light source**.